meltano/sdk/docs/porting.md

 poetry add my-library==1.0.2
 ```

+Note:

+- You can probably skip any libraries related to `requests`, `backoff`, or `singer-*` - as these functions are already managed in the SDK.

 Once you have the necessary dependencies added, run `poetry install` to make sure everything is ready to go.

-## Find and replace `TODO` items
+## Perform `TODO` items in `tap.py` and `client.py`

+1. Open `tap.py` and search for TODO items.
+Depending on the type of tap you are porting, you will likely have to provide your new stream's class names so that the tap class knows to invoke them.
+2. Open `client.py` and search for TODO items.
+If your API type requires a `url_base`, go ahead and input it now.
+   - You can postpone the other TODOs for now.
+Pagination will be addressed in the steps below.

-It's a good idea to search the entire project for TODO items at this point.
-You don't necessarily have to resolve everything, but if there are any sections you can obviously resolve, go ahead and do so now.
+Note: You _do not_ have to resolve TODOs everywhere in the project, but if there are any sections you can obviously resolve, you can go ahead and do so now.

 ## Test, debug, repeat, ... until... _success!_